Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/micron-7500-fw-upgrade/guide.en-gb.md

 Copyright (C) 2025 Micron Technology, Inc.
 ```

-At this point the firmware update is complete, please reboot your server.
+At this point the firmware update is complete.
+Reboot the server to finish the process.

-#### Step 4 – Check firmware version after server reboot
+#### Step 4 – Verify firmware version after server reboot

 You can use the same command as in step 2: